fnl/medic/README.rst

 Version History
 ===============

+dev
+  - Ensured compatibility with the MEDLINE DTD updates for 2015 and cleaned some code pieces.
 2.2.0
   - A column was added to the ORM, resulting in backwards incompatible change: From this version on, the trailing string "``(ABSTRACT TRUNCATED AT xxx WORDS)``" is stripped from AbstractText